thinreports/thinreports-basic-editor/doc/TRANSLATION.md

 ### Check the translations on Editor to switch to your language

-1. Start the Editor to see [How to launch development version of the Editor](https://github.com/thinreports/thinreports-editor#how-to-launch-development-version-of-the-editor)
+1. Launch the Editor with referring to [How to launch development version of the Editor](https://github.com/thinreports/thinreports-editor#how-to-launch-development-version-of-the-editor)
 2. Open the preference dialog
 (You can find the preference button on the right side of the toolbar)
 3. Select your language, press the OK button to apply